 - Yellow teeth

 The good news is that plaque is quite straightforward to remove with daily brushing and flossing.
 Our article about how to brush your teeth explains exactly what you should be doing.

 The problem is, plaque is very hard to see since it is translucent or pale yellow.
 You might be able to feel it with your tongue as it can make teeth feel slimy or rough, but it's hard to know if you're doing a good job of removing all the plaque on your teeth (or your child's teeth) when you brush and floss.

-That's where dental plaque disclosing tablets for teeth and other plaque revealing products come in.
+That's where dental plaque disclosing tablets or plaque disclosing mouthwash for teeth and other plaque revealing products come in.
 You can use these to show plaque on your or your child's teeth before and/or after brushing, so you can get better at removing it all.

 If you want to know more about plaque, what causes it, and how to get rid of it, we have lots more information here.
 But for now, the main things to know are:

 - It's bad to let plaque build up on your teeth.